capnspacehook/whalewall/README.md

 1. Prevent Docker from creating any iptables rules by setting `"iptables": false` in `/etc/docker/daemon.json`
     - This is the nuclear approach.
-It will break most networking for containers, and require that you manage iptables for containers manually, which is a very involved process.
+It will break most networking for containers, and require that you manage iptables for containers manually, which can be a very involved process.
 2. Add rules to the `DOCKER-USER` iptables chain
     - Docker ensures that rules in this chain are processed *before* any rules Docker creates.